IvanPiankov/Multi-template_Homology_Auto_Modeling/README.md

 ## Results

-You can find the example result of script performance (with target protein human E3 ubiquitin-protein ligase TRIM69, EC 2.3.2.27) in the __results__ folder.
+You can find the example result of script performance (with target protein human E3 ubiquitin-protein ligase TRIM69, EC 2.3.2.27) in the __results__ folder (zipped).

 ## Methods